telerik/docs-seed/README.md

 ## Build API Reference

-There is an infrastructure that uses [DocFx](https://dotnet.github.io/docfx/) to generate an API reference portion of the site for you.
+A [DocFX](https://dotnet.github.io/docfx/)-based infrastructure generates the API reference portion of the site for you.
 To use it, you need the following:

 * The docs-seed repo on your build machine.
-This should already be set up.

 * An API ref link in your table of contents on the left.
 To enable it, add the following line in your `_config.yml` file: